jphmrst/PLC/src/plc/imp/Imp.lagda.md

 in some ways, the expressions which describe these state become longer here.

-{::comment}
-TODO FUTURE --- describe @-patterns earlier so it's not new here {:/comment}

 We begin with the simple named parameters as usual.
 The first five parameters correspond to the five quantified values in the signature, and the last three parameters correspond to the three premises of the